thisisnsh/aithing/README.md

     - What one click integrations do you want?

 - Study Raycast
-- Fix "AttributeGraph: cycle detected through attribute"
 - Selection-Only Screenshot
 - Black Box

+- Fix "AttributeGraph: cycle detected through attribute"
+- Fix Flickering Animation

 Sunday
 - Email people using AI Thing and show it